manystarsapart/misc/README.md

 ### additional notes
 - this script also sets the Node.js version to the latest version as my machine defaults to using Node 12. this is probably due to a mismatch in $PATH but the temporary fix using `nvm use latest` works so i am sticking with that.
-- this init script runs [caffeineReminder.sh](./3-automatedcaffeine/caffeineReminder.sh), which is the one used for [automated caffeine](#3-attempt-on-automating-a-caffeine-workflow).

 ---